 Gaining in widespread popularity is the use of live streaming church services.
 Offering people the option to live stream their home church service online and also archiving services and sermons will help shut-ins, the sick, and those traveling feel like they are still a part of the community.
 Remember, that it is important to actively use church media not only inside your church but outside as well.
 Ensure that your website includes a top header for church service live streaming.
 Just seeing that on your website could make the difference for someone deciding whether to visit your church for the first time or not.

 As you can see, worship arts include everything from the preaching of your pastor to selectively chosen worship media.
-To use church media during a Sunday or not is your choice.
-But don’t underestimate the power church media can give you to drive home your message.
+You don’t have to have a creative leader to use church media during a Sunday, but don’t underestimate the power church media can give you to drive home your message.
 Spread the good word every day and every moment regardless of whether you are in the house of the Lord or at home.

-If you are looking to upgrade your worship software check out the free trial of MediaShout 7 today!
+If you are looking to upgrade your worship software check out the free church presentation software trial of MediaShout 7 today!